ksator/EVPN_DCI_automation/README.md

 - With network devices running Junos.
 Accross 2 differents DC.

 The setup is already up and running.
 So this automation content is not used to build the setup.
-This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.
+This automation content is used to update the existing setup managing (stitching/unstitching/configuring/auditing ...) vlans to the DCI configuration.
 It uses a declarative approach and enforces the desired state against the network.

 This repo covers also how to generate YAML variables (ready to be consumed by Jinja and Ansible) from a CSV file (source-controlled) using Python.